DEFRA/ffc-ahwr-automated-tests/README.md

 ```

+## 🧪 Test Reports

+### In CI (Jenkins):

+At the end of each test run, an Allure HTML report will be generated, summarizing all test results including passed, failed, and skipped tests.
+The report will be stored in the `allure-report` folder within the Jenkins workspace.

+### Locally:

+The Allure report can be generated using the command below following a test execution:

+`npx allure-commandline generate ./allure-results --clean -o ./allure-report`

+The generated report will be available in the `allure-report` folder in the project root directory.

+Run the command below from the project root directory to see the report in your default browser:

+`npx allure-commandline open allure-report`

 ## 🙈 Gotchas

 - We use the -auto queues that have been created in the SND2 environment.
 When the tests run in the pipeline, they will use the -pipe queues.
 This